cvra/cvra.github.io/technologies/bootloader.md

 ---
 layout: page
-title: CAN Bootloader
+title: Bootloader
 ---

 <div class="row">
 <div class="large-6 columns">
     <p>
-    The CAN bootloader is a general purpose bootloader, that we use on all our CAN boards, it's <a href="https://github.com/cvra/can-bootloader">available on Github</a>.
+    The bootloader is a general purpose bootloader, that we use on all our CAN boards, it's <a href="https://github.com/cvra/can-bootloader">available on Github</a>.
     </p>
     <p>
     It allows us to flash them with application firmwares over CAN, thus removing the need to intervene directly on the boards (via debugger).